priya-codewithpoo/Telco-Customer-Churn-Analysis-Python/README.md

 # 📊 Telco Customer Churn Analysis — Python Project

+## 💡 Project Summary
+This Python project analyzes Telco customer churn using Pandas and visualizations.
+It identifies high-risk customers, operational failures, and retention opportunities to guide data-driven business decisions.

+---

 ## 🔍 Project Overview

 This is a **Python-based data analysis project** focused on understanding customer churn in a telecommunications company.